petepetersen423/m12_challenge/report-template.md

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.

+ In order to evaluate the models, we must take a close look at the confusion matrix.
+Below we find the confusion matrix for the un-resampled test data.

+ TP[[18663   102]
+ FP[   56   563]]

+Precision – What percent of your predictions were correct?

+Precision is the ability of a classifier not to label an instance positive that is actually negative.
+For each class it is defined as the ratio of true positives to the sum of true and false positives.

+TP – True Positives
+FP – False Positives

+Precision – Accuracy of positive predictions.
+Precision = TP/(TP + FP)

+Recall – What percent of the positive cases did you catch?

+Recall is the ability of a classifier to find all positive instances.
+For each class it is defined as the ratio of true positives to the sum of true positives and false negatives.

+FN – False Negatives

+Recall: Fraction of positives that were correctly identified.
+Recall = TP/(TP+FN)

+F1 score – What percent of positive predictions were correct?

+The F1 score is a weighted harmonic mean of precision and recall such that the best score is 1.0 and the worst is 0.0.
+Generally speaking, F1 scores are lower than accuracy measures as they embed precision and recall into their computation.
+As a rule of thumb, the weighted average of F1 should be used to compare classifier models, not global accuracy.

+F1 Score = 2*(Recall * Precision) / (Recall + Precision)

+  * Accuracy  = 0.95
+  * Precision 0 class = 1.00, 1 class = .85
+  * Recall 0 class = 99, 1 class = .91

 ```
 # Print the classification report for the model
 print(classification_report_imbalanced(y_test, y_original_pred))